 Reception parents are encouraged to use Tapestry regularly as this is a great online journal.
 Parents can share the learning that their children are doing at home by posting pictures and comments on their Tapestry journal.
 The Reception staff would love to see these and will be able to respond online.
 Click on the link below to log in to Tapestry...

-Please note that the school office email address will continue to be active throughout any lengthy closure.
-However, if families have any questions about the distance learning whilst their child is isolating, or need support with it, each year group has a 'help' email address that the teaching team monitors.
+Please note that the school office email address is always open during term time.
+However, if families have any questions about the distance learning whilst their child is isolating, or need support with it, each year group has an email address that the teaching team monitors.
 The children can ask questions or check their understanding using this email address during the school hours, during term-time only.
 Please be aware that all of our teachers are working full time in school teaching the children.
 Therefore, responses to this email address may be much slower than before.
 If a 'bubble' closes, the teacher will monitor this email address whilst isolating and we hope that this helps parents throughout.